pereGelabert/starter-academic3/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "perejoan.gelabert@udl.cat"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I'm Geographer and Master in Geographic Information System (GIS) and Remote sensing (RS).
+My master thesis was focused on the estimation of forest structural diversity differences in landscapes affected by fires using LiDAR- Airborne Laser scanning data.
+Nowadays, I'm doing a PhD in Biodiversity and Landscape Ecology at Forest Planning and Landscape Analysis Laboratory of the University of Lleida giving support to IMAGINE project.
+My current work focuses on to analyze and quantify landscape changes produced in Pyrenees pastoral ecosystems through remote sensing imagery.
+I'm also involved in the generation of several GIS and RS products related to landscape analysis.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://cvn.fecyt.es/editor/cvnOnline/0000-0001-8020-4932" "newtab" >}}cv{{< /staticref >}}.